brandontriplett/TCSPC_LabVIEW/README.md

 📄 **[Read the Full 50-Page System Description/User Manual](./Docs/TCSPC_Manual.pdf)**

 ## Overview
-This LabVIEW project manages the hardware and data acquisition for the group's primary **Time-Correlated Single-Photon Counting (TCSPC)** and confocal microscopy setup.
-The system coordinates sub-micron positioning (PI Piezo), high-speed laser scanning, timing electronics (Becker & Hickl), and single-photon detection to automate quantum emitter characterization.
+This LabVIEW project controls the hardware and data acquisition for the group's **Time-Correlated Single-Photon Counting (TCSPC)** and confocal microscopy setup.
+The system uses sub-micron positioning (PI Piezo), high-speed laser scanning, timing electronics (Becker & Hickl), and single-photon detection to automate quantum emitter characterization.

-All data is saved in metadata-rich formats designed to interface directly with the **[TCSPC_analysis](https://github.com/brandontriplett/TCSPC_analysis)** module for automated plotting and reporting.
+All data is saved with metadata to interface directly with the **[TCSPC_analysis](https://github.com/brandontriplett/TCSPC_analysis)** module for automated plotting and reporting.

 ### Core Capabilities
 * **Timing:** Lifetime ($\tau$) and $g^{(2)}$ photon correlation measurements.